szymonmichalski/starid-1/index.md

+# 16.01.2017

+mnist viewer. a bit of python code in data/mnist_viewer to see what's in the mnist style data files. this is bare minimum functionality for now.

 # 15.01.2017

 new school images are now in mnist and tfrecords files, and learning is working. using the first ten skymap stars and a few minutes of trainging